mgh1222/netsil-kube/README.md

 [Netsil](http://netsil.com/) discovers your application's topology based on its traffic; it analyzes traffic in a non-intrusive way and offers an insight into the exposed services.

+## Cluster Requisites

+You will want to create a cluster with sufficient resources to run Kubernetes along with Netsil.
+We recommend ensuring your master, instance size match up with the following minimum specs:

+- 8 CPU
+- 32 GB Memory

+This matches a m3.2XLarge at AWS.

+Note, only your master needs to be running this spec.
+Your nodes can run at a smaller spec.

 ## Install

 Requisites